15 Ways to Harness the Power of Storytelling for Advocacy

 Everyone in advocacy needs to be able to tell a compelling story about why your issue matters and how it relates to people.
 Storytelling allows potential supporters to connect with your organization in an immediate and meaningful way.
 That said, storytelling for advocacy can be a tricky proposition involving the intersections of organizational dynamics, organizational structure, and grassroots organizing.

-Here, The Campaign Workshop’s Joe Fuld shares 15 easy ways your organization can to tap into the power of storytelling.
+Here, The Campaign Workshop’s Joe Fuld shares 15 easy ways your organization can tap into the power of storytelling.

 1. Imagine your target audience.
 Knowing who you are trying to reach and persuade matters for advocacy.
 Although I believe everyone has a good story to tell, understanding who you’re speaking to will truly connect with your audience.